AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61103-customer-entity-failure-count-not-reset-after-login.md

 ---
 title: 'ACSD-61103: Failure count not reset to zero after successful customer login through API'
-description: Apply the ACSD-61103 patch to fix the Adobe Commerce issue where the `customer_entity` table is not reset to zero after a customer successfully logs in through API endpoints.
+description: Apply the ACSD-61103 patch to fix the Adobe Commerce issue where the failure count in the `customer_entity` table is not reset to zero after a customer successfully logs in through API endpoints.
 feature: GraphQL, REST, Customers
 role: Admin, Developer
 ---

 # ACSD-61103: Failure count not reset to zero after successful customer login through API

-The ACSD-61103 patch solves the issue where the `customer_entity` table count is not reset to zero after a customer successfully logs in through API endpoints.
+The ACSD-61103 patch solves the issue where the failure count in the `customer_entity` table is not reset to zero after a customer successfully logs in through API endpoints.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.54 is installed.
 The patch ID is ACSD-61103.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions